jokam85/serialmonitor/README.md

 need to retype them.
 It can send text as a line (press enter or click "send") or as a stream of characters as you type them.

 **Currently tested on windows only.
-On Linux machines it might be needed to start this app with SUDO or it might not work at all.
-This issue will be resolved in the future.**
+On Linux machines it might be needed to start this app with SUDO, due to permissions required for accessing serial ports.**

 [Java JRE](https://java.com/en/download/) (version 8 or greater) is required to launch this application.